thao786/autotest/README.md

 Thao:
-- run test with FireFox too
+- script cannot detect enter key

 - better user exprience when running test: show all warnings.
 Ex: we use window name to determine tabs. messing with it while using multiple tabs results in disasters

     The testing environment doesnt have google plugins so make sure its the same